MCMC setup and step

 Note: if a mesh is passed, the arrays are always sharded according to it.
 In particular even if the mesh has no ‘chains’ or ‘data’ axis, the arrays will be replicated on all devices in the mesh.

-Platform (‘cpu’ or ‘gpu’) used to determine the batch sizes automatically.
+Platform (‘cpu’ or ‘gpu’) used to determine the number of batches automatically.
 If mesh is specified, the platform is inferred from the devices in the mesh.
 Otherwise, if y is a concrete array (i.e., init is not invoked in a jax.jit context), the platform is set to the platform of y.
 Otherwise, use target_platform.

 To avoid confusion, in all cases where the target_platform argument would be ignored, init raises an exception if target_platform is set.